Supporting change through counselling

 WE WORK TOGETHER

-I started in the aged care sector in 2001 working across a range of roles.
-I explored ageing from different perspectives including direct care, research, advocacy, community development and counselling.
-In 2007, I graduated with Honours in Social Science from Macquarie University and in 2017 with a Master of Counselling from the University of Notre Dame.
-I explored my interest in ageing through a thesis that examined the re-valuation of care work, and then a dissertation to investigate counselling therapies for positive ageing among older people with addictions.
+I started in the aged care sector in 2001 working across direct care, research, advocacy, community development and counselling.
+I graduated with Honours in Social Science from Macquarie University (2007) and with a Master of Counselling from the University of Notre Dame (2017).
+I currently support people in counselling in a Government-funded service, EAP and private practice, where the latter focuses on older adults.

 From a counselling perspective, I remain curious about existential and narrative therapy as a therapeutic practice to deal with the stories of our life as older and younger people.
-I am also exploring Grief and Loss as the existential crises of being human.
+I am also building expertise, through study, in Grief and Loss as a way to support people in existential crises.

 I believe counselling has the potential to support one's life journey at any age, stage and role.

-Caroline Counselling is not an emergency service.
-If you or a person you know is experiencing a mental health crisis please call emergency 000, or your local mental health crisis team (call 1800 011 511 within NSW), or present to your local hospital emergency department.
+I am not a crisis or emergency service.
+If you or a person you know is experiencing a mental health crisis, please call 000 or your local mental health crisis team (1800 011 511 in NSW) or present to your nearest hospital’s emergency department.